 In addition to the ability to handle a variety of eye diseases, the board certified comprehensive ophthalmologists also treat common conditions, such as cataracts and glaucoma.
 Often, cataract patients are referred to the main hospital because the patients' health is complicated, or because of complexity of the cataract itself.
 Under supervision of faculty physicians, residents are often involved in the care of patients, presenting cases at educational Grand Rounds furthering collaboration and learning at all levels.
 The department also participates in clinical studies, working closely with the Neurology Department on testing new medications for Multiple Sclerosis, as one example.

-To meet the ever-growing number of referrals, we are actively recruiting for another comprehensive ophthalmologist.
-Located off the main KUMC campus at 7400 State Line provides patients with easy access parking at a smaller facility, while maintaining all the benefits of KU’s renowned academic program.
+Located off the main KUMC campus at 7400 State Line provides patients with easy access parking at a smaller facility, while maintaining all the benefits of KU's renowned academic program.
+In March 2013, the KU Eye Miller Clinic opened on the main hospital campus (3901 Rainbow Blvd., Miller Suite 1011, Kansas City, KS 66160), providing yet another resource for patients and KUMC employees.